Funding opportunity

 Criterion A

 The applicant consortium must hold at least one of the current EPSRC strategic research grants as listed below.
-This grant must have an end date after June 2024 to qualify.
+A grant with an end date on or after 10 June 2024 will be eligible.
+A grant with an end date up to or on 9 June 2024 will be ineligible.

 In order to satisfy the eligibility criterion, the project lead of the centre to centre application must be the project lead or project co-lead on the existing strategic investment.